Archaic globalization: Defining globalization

 Globalization is the process of increasing interconnectedness between regions and individuals.
 Steps toward globalization include economic, political, technological, social, and cultural connections around the world.
 The term "archaic" can be described as early ideals and functions that were once historically apparent in society but may have disintegrated over time.

 There are three main prerequisites for globalization to occur.
 The first is the idea of Eastern Origins, which shows how Western states have adapted and implemented learned principles from the East.
 Without the traditional ideas from the East, Western globalization would not have emerged the way it did.
 The second is distance.
 The interactions amongst states were not on a global scale and most often were confined to Asia, North Africa, the Middle East and certain parts of Europe.
 With early globalization it was difficult for states to interact with others that were not within close proximity.
 Eventually, technological advances allowed states to learn of others existence and another phase of globalization was able to occur.
 The third has to do with interdependency, stability and regularity.
-If a state is not dependent on another then there is no way for them to be mutually affected by one another.
 This is one of the driving forces behind global connections and trade; without either globalization would not have emerged the way it did and states would still be dependent on their own production and resources to function.
 This is one of the arguments surrounding the idea of early globalization.
 It is argued that archaic globalization did not function in a similar manner to modern globalization because states were not as interdependent on others as they are today.

 Emergence of a world system

+Historians argue that a world system was in order before the rise of modern capitalism between the sixteenth and nineteenth centuries.
+This is referred to as the early age of capitalism, where long-distance trade, market exchange and capital accumulation existed amongst states.
+From around 3000 BCE to 1000 CE, connectivity within Afro-Eurasia was centered upon the Indo-Mediterranean region.